Turpal Tokaev

-Turpal Tokaev (born 20 November 1984) is Russian kickboxer and actor of Chechen descent.
+Turpal Tokaev (born 20 November 1984) is a Russian kickboxer and actor of Chechen descent.
 Also known as Bahadir Sari and Theodore Sariyev, ISKA oriental kickboxing rules heavyweight world champion in 2010.

 Biography and career

 He was Kazakhstan captain of national Muay Thai team, winning medals at practically all the competitions he participated.
-He fought for Kazakhstan under name of Teodor Sariyev, fought for Turkey under name of Bahadir Sari and now fighting and living in Russia under the name of Turpal Tokaev.
+He fought for Kazakhstan under the name of Teodor Sariyev.
+He fought for Turkey under the name of Bahadir Sari.
+He is now fighting and living in Russia under the name of Turpal Tokaev.